 Those who aren’t yet fluent in Spanish will be happy to learn that Merida offers several Spanish skills where you can practice your skills!
-Taking regular classes is another potential way to meet fellow expats and travelers who share your love of Mexico.
+Regular classes are another potential way to meet fellow expats and travelers who share your love of Mexico.

-For a closer look at what living in Merida looks like, check out my interview with David, who retired early and is now loving life in Merida!
+For a closer look at living in Merida, check out my interview with David, who retired early and is now loving life in Merida!

-*Keep in mind that to qualify for residency in Mexico on the basis of economic solvency you will need to meet specific income requirements that are greater than $1500 USD A month.
+However, to qualify for residency in Mexico on the basis of economic solvency, you will need to meet specific income requirements.

 Preparing for your move to Mexico